csaopportunites005/MedEvidence-AI/README.md

 2. What evidence supports each important claim?
 3. Can the cited source actually be verified?
 4. Is the source appropriate for the recommendation?
+5. Does the source actually support the claim?
-5. Is the level of certainty justified?
+6. Is the level of certainty justified?

 ---